Mogao Grotto, China 2008

-One of the most notable discoveries was the Buddhist cave library in the Magao Grottoes.
+One of the most notable discoveries was the Buddhist cave library in the Mogao Grottoes.
 The cave had been sealed and hidden at the end of the first millennium AD and only re-discovered in 1900.
-Forty thousand manuscripts, paintings and printed documents on paper and silk were found in the cave itself.
+Sixty thousand manuscripts, paintings and printed documents on paper and silk were found in the cave itself.
 These unique items have fascinating stories to tell of life on this great trade route from 100 BC to AD 1400.
 Yet most were dispersed to institutions worldwide in the early 1900s, making access difficult.
 Unfortunately, many were destroyed during the bombing of London by the Nazi’s during WWII.

 Pictured above, my trekking group also went to the “Yumen Pass”.
 The Yumen Pass was located about 90 km northwest of Dunhuang City.

 In the early period of Emperor Wu of Han Dynasty (138 BC), he expanded the territory and pacified the northwestern border.
 The ambitious ruler, Emperor Wu sent Zhang Qian to travel west and persuade the tribe Yuezhi in the west to make alliance and extirpate Xiongnu in the north.
 Zhang Qian’s first journey started from Chang’an (now Xian) and reached the Hexi Corridor via Yumen Pass.

 In the many years followed during Han Dynasty, Yumen Pass witnessed a large number of great historical events, including the brave generals’ suppression of frontier harassment, Zhang Qian’s second contact of East-to-West, splendid development of the Dunhuang culture, and lastly the flourishing trade and culture exchange between China and Eurasia.